 The sooner you contact a personal injury solicitor, the more time they will have to work on presenting a strong claim on your behalf without worrying about the looming deadline.

 What if the offending driver did not have vehicle insurance?

 This happens more often than you may think.
 Fortunately, your legal right to compensation is protected.
 In this case, your solicitor will submit your claim to the MIB or Motor Insurers’ Bureau.
-The MIB will carry out their own investigations and proceed according to their findings.
+The MIB will carry out its own investigations and proceed according to its findings.
 The MIB compensates no-fault traffic accident victims from funds collected by all UK insurers who contribute annually.